Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-Throughout 2016-17, legislators, legislative staff and governors’ staff from South Carolina requested assistance on topics including higher education data, at-risk students, educator recruitment, college cost of attendance, financial aid, special education services, school enrollment data, and career and technical education credit requirements.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from South Carolina requested assistance on topics including higher education data, transition courses, digital learning and alternative instruction delivery.